LIRR Conductor Jonathan Yellowday Commended For Returning Tray Of Diamond Engagement Rings Left On Train

 NEW YORK (CBSNewYork) — A Long Island Rail Road conductor is honored for returning more than $100,000 worth of jewelry left on a train.

-LIRR President Phil Eng commended conductor Jonathan Yellowday for his honesty.READ MORE: New York City Officials Focus On Efforts To Overcome COVID Vaccine Hesitancy
+LIRR President Phil Eng commended conductor Jonathan Yellowday for his honesty.READ MORE: Police: Unprovoked Attack Caught On Video At Midtown CVS

 He found a case of jewelry in a plastic bag on a train from Penn Station to Port Washington on Thursday night.

-In the case, there were 36 engagement rings, some embedded with diamonds, worth $107,000.READ MORE: Man Stages Elaborate Fake Emergency Involving FDNY, Pregnant Woman To Propose To Nurse Girlfriend
+In the case, there were 36 engagement rings, some embedded with diamonds, worth $107,000.READ MORE: NYPD Officer Anastasios Tsakos Killed Directing Traffic On Long Island Expressway, Driver Charged With DWI

 They belonged to a Manhattan jeweler who mistakenly left them behind while on his way home.

 “It almost didn’t seem real.
-I was like, this can’t be what I think it is, and then sure enough, oh wow, it really is, oh boy, I got to get this back to the police ASAP,” Yellowday said.MORE NEWS: Rally Held On Long Island In Support Of Acid Attack Survivor Nafiah Ikram
+I was like, this can’t be what I think it is, and then sure enough, oh wow, it really is, oh boy, I got to get this back to the police ASAP,” Yellowday said.MORE NEWS: Neighbors Remember NYPD Officer Anastasios Tsakos As Loving Father Who Lent A Hand

 The conductor handed the rings to the grateful owner when they met Friday.